Blog Layout

 Coverage

-• Declared Value: Shippers can declare the value of their goods.
-This declared value might influence the carrier's liability and the cost of transportation.
+Declared Value: Shippers have the option to declare the value of their goods, which can impact the carrier's liability and transportation costs.

-• Insurance: To mitigate risks, parties involved often opt for cargo insurance.
-This coverage can protect against various risks like theft, damage, or loss during transit.
+Insurance: Parties involved often choose cargo insurance to reduce risks.
+This coverage safeguards against theft, damage, or loss during transit.

-• Limits and Exclusions: It's essential to understand that cargo liability often has limitations and exclusions.
-Factors like improper packaging or inherent nature of the goods might exempt carriers from liability.
+Limits and Exclusions: It's crucial to note that cargo liability frequently comes with limits and exclusions.
+Factors such as inadequate packaging or the nature of the goods may exempt carriers from liability.

 Cargo Liability Insurance